How to use the Open Graph share Facebook debugger

 After clicking on Debugger, you get the simplified result for each url.
 A link allows you to access the details.
 This allows very quickly to detect problems on one or more pages and then see each page in detail.

 Images are essential in your publications because they capture much more attention than text.
-It is essential to know which image will be associated with your image and how it will appear on the network.
+It is essential to know which image are associated with your post and how it will be shown on the network.

-The shared image is specified via the tag og:image which will contain its url.
+The image is specified via the og:image which contains its url.

 Sharing on Facebook must respect several conditions: